SmartData-Polito/darkvec/README.md

 # <b>DarkVec: Automatic Analysis of Darknet Traffic with Word Embeddings</b>

-In this repository we report all artifacts for experiments of the paper _DarkVec: Automatic Analysis of Darknet Traffic with Word Embeddings_
+In this repository we report all artifacts for experiments of the paper _DarkVec: Automatic Analysis of Darknet Traffic with Word Embeddings_.
+The current version is _v2_ after the paper review. in the [changelog](#changelog) session the main changes are reported.
 ___
 ***Note:*** All source code and data we provide are the ones included in the paper.
 We provide the source code and a description for generating the intermediate preprocessing files with the obtained results.
 To speed up the notebook execution, by default we trim the file loading.